ferrous-systems/unsize-experiments/README.md

 # Summary
 [summary]: #summary

-Move the unsizing logic out of the compiler into library source, allowing for a more flexible design of the features.
+Move the unsizing logic out of the compiler into library source, allowing for a more flexible design of the features and allowing user code to implement `Unsize` for their own types.

 # Motivation
 [motivation]: #motivation

-Currently unsizing in Rust is very rigid, only allowed in very specific scenarios permitted by the rules surrounding the current `Unsize` and `CoerceUnsized` traits and it's automatic implementations by the compiler.
+Currently unsizing in Rust is very rigid, only allowed in very specific scenarios permitted by the rules surrounding the current `Unsize` and `CoerceUnsized` traits and its automatic implementations by the compiler.

-This on one hand, has the downside of being very magical, as the majority of the logic happens inside the compiler opposed to the source code and it also prevents certain unsizing implementations from being doable today
+This has the downside of being very magical, as the majority of the logic happens inside the compiler opposed to the source code.
+It also prevents certain unsizing implementations from being doable today.

 This RFC attempts to make these rules more flexible by also allowing user implementations of the traits that define how the metadata is derived and composed back into unsized objects.